Prey for Rock & Roll

-Prey For Rock & Roll is a 2003 American drama film written by Cheri Lovedog and Robin Whitehouse.
+Prey For Rock & Roll is a 2003 American drama film directed by Alex Steyermark and written by Cheri Lovedog and Robin Whitehouse.
 The film, which stars Gina Gershon, Drea de Matteo, Lori Petty, Shelly Cole, and Marc Blucas, follows the story of Jacki and her all-girl punk rock band, Clam Dandy.
 The film is adapted from a semi-autobiographical play of the same name by Lovedog, who founded an LA punk band in the 1980s.

 The film had its world premiere at the 2003 Sundance Film Festival and was given a limited release on October 3, 2003.

 Plot

 Jacki, the frontwoman for Clam Dandy, an all-girl punk rock band in Los Angeles, is on the verge of turning forty.
-The band, which includes bassist Tracy, lead guitarist Faith, and drummer Sally, has been scraping by for over a decade without managing to land a good record deal.
-Jacki must decide if she wants to keep plugging away at dreams of stardom, or to throw in the towel and devote herself full-time to the tattoo parlor where she works.
+The band which includes bassist Tracy, lead guitarist Faith, and drummer Sally, has been scraping by for over a decade without managing to land a good record deal.
+Jacki must decide if she wants to keep plugging away at dreams of stardom or to throw in the towel and devote herself full-time to the tattoo parlor where she works.
 Along the way, the women are rocked by personal tragedies that threaten to break up the band before they can get their last shot at success.

 Cast

 Production

 Cheri Lovedog wrote the stage musical Prey for Rock & Roll based on her own experiences fronting the punk band Lovedog, who opened for groups like Jane’s Addiction, Hole, L7 and X in the 1980s and early 1990s.
 The musical was staged in the summer of 2000 at New York's CBGB club.
 For the film adaptation, Lovedog did not want actresses to lip-sync to another singer's vocals.
 Director Alex Steyermark, who had previously served as the music supervisor for films like Malcolm X and Hedwig and the Angry Inch, suggested Gina Gershon after seeing her perform on Broadway in a revival of Cabaret.

 Gina Gershon did all of her own singing in the film and also came on board as a producer.

 Joan Jett was a consultant on the film and gave Gershon guitar lessons, but ended up leaving the production after a pay dispute that culminated in a lawsuit.

-Filming began on May 16, 2002 in Los Angeles.
+The filming began on May 16, 2002, in Los Angeles.

 Release

 The film first screened at the 2003 Sundance Film Festival.
 That March, it was acquired for distribution by MAC Releasing and was given a limited theatrical release beginning October 3.

 To promote the film, Gershon went on an eight-city tour with a backup band and sang a mix of songs from the film, covers, and her own material.
 The tour was documented for the 2004 six-part IFC reality show, Rocked with Gina Gershon.

+In June 2024, distributor Kino Lorber released a restored version of the film in select theaters in North America, and subsequently on Blu-Ray disc and streaming.